scala/scala3/docs/docs/reference/extend/translation.md

 where both `<type-params>` and `<implicit-params>` can be absent.
 For simplicity assume that there are no context bounds on any of the type parameters in `<type-params>`.
-This is not an essential restriction as any such context bounds can be rewritten in a prior step to be evidence paramseters in `<implicit-params>`.
+This is not an essential restriction as any such context bounds can be rewritten in a prior step to be evidence parameters in `<implicit-params>`.

 The extension is translated to the following implicit value class: